Chicago quarantine: Indiana not added to COVID-19 travel order; California, Puerto Rico removed

-Last week, the possiblity of Indiana being added to the order was mention by Chicago Department of Public Health Commissioner Dr. Allison Arwady.
+Last week, the possibility of Indiana being added to the order was mention by Chicago Department of Public Health Commissioner Dr. Allison Arwady.

-Meanwhile, Kentucky has been added with California, Puerto Rico, Hawaii, North Carolina and Nebraska taken off the list.
+Meanwhile, Kentucky has been added with California and Puerto Rico taken off the list.

 States on the travel order are seeing new cases at a rate of greater than 15 per 100,000 per day or higher.